renan-oliveira93/renan-oliveira93/README.md

 ### Hi there 👋

-I´m Renan de Oliveira, front-end developer.
+I´m Renan de Oliveira, Front-End Developer.

-I´m currently learning javascript, react, vue.js, and all about front-end developement.
+I´m currently learning Javascript, React, Next.JS, and all about front-end developement.

 I´m looking for new job opportunities and learning in programming.